JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ## To work in the main book

+After downloading the template, first compile `Book/book.tex` without modifying it.
+The resulting PDF is the complete manual, including examples of the available features; use this first build to check that everything works and review the guide before starting your document.

 1. Configure the document metadata in `Config/myconfig.tex`, if you haven't already done it.
 2. Review `Book/book.tex` and comment out any material you do not need.
 The example document enables a sample external letter, dedication, acknowledgements, acronym and symbol lists, example chapters, and appendices.
 3. Edit the content under `Book/abstract/`, `Book/chapters/`, `Book/appendix/`, and the other content directories as required.